0xAX/linux-insides/Initialization/linux-initialization-1.md

 First steps in the kernel code
 --------------------------------------------------------------------------------

+The previous [post](https://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-5.html) was a last part of the Linux kernel [booting process](https://0xax.gitbooks.io/linux-insides/content/Booting/index.html) chapter and now we are starting to dive into initialization process of the Linux kernel.
+After the image of the Linux kernel is decompressed and placed in a correct place in memory, it starts to work.
+All previous parts describe work of the Linux kernel setup code which does preparation before first bytes of the Linux kernel code will be executed.
+From now we are in the kernel and all parts of this chapter will be devoted to the initialzation process of the kernel before it will launch process with [pid](https://en.wikipedia.org/wiki/Process_identifier) `1`.
+There are many things to do before the kernel will start first `init` process.
+Hope we will see all of the preparations before kernel will start in this big chapter.
+We will start from the kernel entry point, which is located in the [arch/x86/kernel/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head_64.S) and and will move further and further.
+We will see first preparations like early page tables initialization, switch to a new descriptor in kernel space and many many more, before we will see the `start_kernel` function from the [init/main.c](https://github.com/torvalds/linux/blob/master/init/main.c#L489) will be called.

-In the previous post (`Kernel booting process.
-Part 5.`) - [Kernel decompression](http://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-5.html) we stopped at the [jump](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/head_64.S) on the decompressed kernel:
+In the last [part](https://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-5.html) of the previous [chapter](https://0xax.gitbooks.io/linux-insides/content/Booting/index.html) we stopped at the [jmp](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/head_64.S) instruction from the [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/head_64.S) assembly source code file:

 ```assembly
 jmp	*%rax
 ```

-and now we are in the kernel.
-There are many things to do before the kernel will start first `init` process.
-Hope we will see all of the preparations before kernel will start in this big chapter.
-We will start from the kernel entry point, which is in the [arch/x86/kernel/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head_64.S).
-We will see first preparations like early page tables initialization, switch to a new descriptor in kernel space and many many more, before we will see the `start_kernel` function from the [init/main.c](https://github.com/torvalds/linux/blob/master/init/main.c#L489) will be called.

-So let's start.
+At this moment the `rax` register contains address of the Linux kernel entry point which that was obtained as a result of the call of the `decompress_kernel` function from the [arch/x86/boot/compressed/misc.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/misc.c) source code file.
+So, our last instruction in the kernel setup code is a jump on the kernel entry point.
+We already know where is defined the entry point of the linux kernel, so we are able to start to learn what does the Linux kernel does after the start.

 First steps in the kernel
 --------------------------------------------------------------------------------

-Okay, we got address of the kernel from the `decompress_kernel` function into `rax` register and just jumped there.
-Decompressed kernel code starts in the [arch/x86/kernel/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head_64.S):
+Okay, we got address of the decompressed kernel image from the `decompress_kernel` function into `rax` register and just jumped there.
+As we already know the entry point of the decompressed kernel image starts in the [arch/x86/kernel/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head_64.S) assembly source code file and at the beginning of it, we can see following definitions:

 ```assembly
 	__HEAD